-Use your name as the brand
+Use your name as the blog name

-Using your name + keyword
+Using your name + keyword as blog name

-Using topic + keyword
+Using topic + keyword as blog name

 Blog names that are a combination of any relevant topic and the keyword are also a rage – they help the readers far more than anything in finding your blog based on subject and keyword search.